Abbey, Edward (1927-1989)

 Abbey is a well-known nature writer, best known for Desert Solitaire.
 He wrote two books set in New Mexico: Fire on the Mountain and The Brave Cowboy.

-Anaya is an extremely versatile and prolific writer.
+Anaya was an extremely versatile and prolific writer.
 He is the author of the quintessential New Mexican work, Bless Me, Ultima, which is always included in lists of the best New Mexican books.
 He has written children's and young adult books, the Sonny Baca mystery series, short stories, plays and poetry.
 In 2001, he was a recipient of the National Medal of Arts award.
 In 2015, Anaya was awarded the National Humanities Medal.
 The Center for Southwest Research, University of New Mexico has the Rudolfo A. Anaya Papers, 1960-2004; and also has made available the Rudolfo A. Anaya Digital Archive.

 Austin, Mary Hunter (1868-1934)

 Austin was a novelist, poet, playwright and essayist, who moved to Santa Fe in 1924.
 Austin wrote 35 novels, and is best known for The Land of Little Rain, set in California.
 She wrote one novel set in New Mexico, Starry Adventure (1931).
 Austin collaborated with Ansel Adams on Taos Pueblo (1930).

 The Swiss-born archaeologist is better known for his archaeological publications, but authored a work of fiction: The Delight Makers.

 Bradford is best known for his 1968 novel Red Sky at Morning, a coming of age story set in New Mexico.
 He was a staff writer for El Palacio magazine.

 Cather, Willa (1973-1947)